Engee documentation

 end

-• pause_simulation - the pause_simulation(msg::String) function pauses simulation execution and displays the specified pause message.
+• pause_simulation' — the `pause_simulation(msg::String) function pauses the simulation and displays the specified pause message.
 The simulation can be resumed manually using the button Continue:

 engee function continue

-This function can be useful to analyse the state of the model at a point in time of interest.
+This function can be useful for analyzing the state of the model at a given time.
 Example:

 if t == 5.0